MaastrichtU-IDS/d2s-docs/docs/d2s-rml.md

 [![](/img/yarrrml-logo.png)](https://rml.io/yarrrml/matey/#edit)

-The **[Matey Web UI editor 🦜](https://rml.io/yarrrml/matey/#edit)** is available to conveniently write RML mappings using the [YARRRML](https://rml.io/yarrrml/) simplified language.
+The **[Matey Web UI editor 🦜](https://rml.io/yarrrml/matey/#edit)** is available to easily write RML mappings using the [YARRRML](https://rml.io/yarrrml/) simplified mapping language.
 The mappings can be conveniently tested in the browser on a sample of the file to transform.

 RML Specifications can be found as a [W3C unofficial draft](https://rml.io/specs/rml/).